aronsky/esphome-components/components/ble_adv_controller/README.md

 ### Minimum Brightness
 If the minimum brightness is too bright, and you know that your light can go darker - try changing the minimum brightness via the `min_brightness` configuration option (it takes a percentage).

+### Saving state on ESP32 reboot
+Fan and Light entities are inheriting properties from their ESPHome parent [Fan](https://esphome.io/components/fan/index.html) and [Light](https://esphome.io/components/light/index.html), in particular they implement the `restore_mode` which has default value `ALWAYS_OFF`.
+Just adding it to your config with value `RESTORE_DEFAULT_OFF` will have the Fan or Light remember its last state (ON/OFF, but also brightness, color temperature and fan speed).

 ### Action on turn on/off
 Some devices perform some automatic actions when the main light or the fan are switched off, as for instance switch off the secondary light, or reset the Fan Direction or Oscillation status.
 In order to update the state the same way in Home Assistant, simply add an [automation](https://esphome.io/components/light/index.html#light-on-turn-on-off-trigger) in your config, for instance: